 Figure 8.5.3.2-1: IAB Transport Migration Modification, successful operation

-The Non-F1-terminating donor initiates the procedure by sending the IAB TRANSPORT MIGRATION MODIFICATION REQUEST message to the F1-terminating IAB-donor.
-The F1-terminating IAB-donor responds with the IAB TRANSPORT MIGRATION MODIFICATION RESPONSE message, by indicating the already offloaded traffic accepted for modification, within the Traffic Required Modified List IE.
+The non-F1-terminating IAB-donor initiates the procedure by sending the IAB TRANSPORT MIGRATION MODIFICATION REQUEST message to the F1-terminating IAB-donor.
+The F1-terminating IAB-donor responds with the IAB TRANSPORT MIGRATION MODIFICATION RESPONSE message.

-If the Traffic Required To Be Modified List IE is contained in the IAB TRANSPORT MIGRATION MODIFICATION REQUEST message, the F1-terminating donor shall update the backhaul information in non-F1-terminating topology for each traffic indicated in the list.
+If the Traffic Required To Be Modified List IE is contained in the IAB TRANSPORT MIGRATION MODIFICATION REQUEST message, the F1-terminating IAB-donor shall update the backhaul information in non-F1-terminating topology for each traffic indicated in the list, and include the Traffic Required Modified List IE in the IAB TRANSPORT MIGRATION MODIFICATION RESPONSE message.

-If the Traffic to Be Released Information IE is contained in the IAB TRANSPORT MIGRATION MODIFICATION REQUEST message, the F1-terminating donor shall consider all offloaded traffic will be released by the non-F1-terminating donor if the All Traffic Indication IE in the Traffic to Be Released Information IE is set to “true”, or only the traffic indicated by the Traffic to Be Released Item IE will be released by the non-F1-terminating donor.
+If the Traffic To Be Released Information IE is contained in the IAB TRANSPORT MIGRATION MODIFICATION REQUEST message, the F1-terminating IAB-donor shall consider that all offloaded traffic will be released by the non-F1-terminating IAB-donor if the All Traffic Indication IE in the Traffic to Be Released Information IE is set to “true”, or that only the traffic indicated by the Traffic to Be Released Item IE will be released by the non-F1-terminating IAB-donor.

-If the IAB TRANSPORT MIGRATION MODIFICATION REQUEST message contains the Traffic to Be Released Information IE, the F1-terminating donor shall include the Traffic Released List IE in the IAB TRANSPORT MIGRATION MODIFICATION RESPONSE message.
+If the IAB TRANSPORT MIGRATION MODIFICATION REQUEST message contains the Traffic To Be Released Information IE, the F1-terminating IAB-donor shall include the Traffic Released List IE in the IAB TRANSPORT MIGRATION MODIFICATION RESPONSE message.

-If the IAB TNL Address To Be Added IE is contained in the IAB TRANSPORT MIGRATION MODIFICATION REQUEST message, the F1-terminating donor shall allocate the TNL address(es) contained in this IE to the boundary IAB node or the descendant IAB-nodes.
+If the IAB TNL Address To Be Added IE is contained in the IAB TRANSPORT MIGRATION MODIFICATION REQUEST message, the F1-terminating IAB-donor shall allocate the TNL address(es) contained in this IE to the boundary IAB-node or the descendant IAB-nodes.

-If the IAB TNL Address To Be Released IE is contained in the IAB TRANSPORT MIGRATION MODIFICATION REQUEST message, the F1-terminating donor shall release the TNL address(es) contained in this IE for the boundary IAB-node or descendant IAB-node.
+If the IAB TNL Address To Be Released IE is contained in the IAB TRANSPORT MIGRATION MODIFICATION REQUEST message, the F1-terminating IAB-donor shall release the TNL address(es) contained in this IE for the boundary IAB-node or the descendant IAB-nodes.

+If the IAB QoS Mapping Information IE is contained in the IAB TRANSPORT MIGRATION MODIFICATION REQUEST message, the F1-terminating IAB-donor, shall, if supported, use it to set DSCP and/or IPv6 flow label fields for the downlink IP packets of the offloaded traffic.

 -------------------------------------------Next change-------------------------------------------